 Alberta Bike Swap Ltd. is a registered non-profit and funded out of lint-lined pockets to get more people on bikes.
 We’re Chris and Laura, and dozens of volunteers, who believe enough in building the cycling community enough to break a sweat putting on events like this.

 - Give legitimate bike sellers a safe and convenient venue for access to thousands of buyers

 - Give bike buyers access to hundreds of safe bikes in one visit

 - Generate funds to support local safe cycling initiatives in Alberta

-- We pledge $50.00 to MS Bike Tour and Ride To Conquer Cancer cyclists if they bring in a bike to sell
+- We pledge $50.00 to MS Bike Tour and Ride To Conquer Cancer cyclists if they bring in a bike to sell.
+Since we fund these swaps out of our life savings, we pledge each person $50.00, not $50.00 per bike.

 - We support local bike groups with direct bike donations to our friends at Good Life Community Bike, Two Wheel View, Edmonton Bicycle Commuters, Red Deer Optimists, Lethbridge BikeBridge, Boys and Girls’ Clubs, and more.
 The bikes stay in your community

 What we learned:

 If the measure of success is seeing the smile on someone’s face when they find their perfect bike, the bikes swaps are a resounding success.
 If the measure of success is to make money, then we’ve failed.
 We acknowledge that we will not recover the significant outlay of cash for racks, hall and truck rentals, banking fees, and expenses.
 We put our money where our wheels are, and will continue to donate half the profit to community cycling-based initiatives rather than define success by money.